Divya295kiran/Inventory-/README.md

 Features

--Add new products to the inventory.
+- Add new products to the inventory.
--Update existing product details.
+- Update existing product details.
--Delete products from the inventory.
+- Delete products from the inventory.
--View a list of all products.
+- View a list of all products.

  Requirements

--.NET 6.0
+- .NET 6.0
 - SQL Server
 - Visual Studio 2022